llvm/circt/docs/RationaleRTL-SV.md

 // %result is 0xEF7A018
 ```

-**Note**: Integers are always big endian in both bit and byte ordering.
+**Note**: Integers are always written in left-to-right lexical order.
+Operand
-Operand ordering for `rtl.concat` was chosen to be consistent with simply
+ordering for `rtl.concat` was chosen to be consistent with simply abutting
-abutting them in lexical order.
+them in lexical order.

 ```mlir
 %1 = rtl.constant (0x1 : i4) : i4